Skip to main content

 Zero Compromises on Safety for All.

-The Southwestern Pennsylvania Commission (SPC), along with the Pennsylvania Department of Transportation (PennDOT), Allegheny County, and the City of Pittsburgh, are furthering their commitment to ending traffic deaths and serious injuries on roads within Allegheny County through a new safety initiative called Vision Zero.
+The Southwestern Pennsylvania Commission (SPC), along with the Pennsylvania Department of Transportation (PennDOT), Allegheny County, and the City of Pittsburgh, furthered their commitment to ending traffic deaths and serious injuries on roads within Allegheny County through a safety initiative called Vision Zero.

-Vision Zero is a proven method of making streets safer.
-Its goal is to eliminate all fatal and serious injury traffic crashes.
-Endorsed by the U.S. Department of Transportation (USDOT), funding has been allocated to more than 1,000 communities across all 50 states to develop Vision Zero programs.
+Vision Zero was introduced as a proven approach to improve street safety, aiming to eliminate all traffic crashes that cause fatalities and serious injuries.
+Funding from the U.S. Department of Transportation (USDOT) was provided to more than 1,000 communities across all 50 states to implement Vision Zero initiatives.

-Vision Zero is based on the Safe System Approach, which follows several guiding principles to provide a holistic safety approach for all forms of transportation.
-Vision Zero incorporates proactive, preventative improvements to roadway design and focuses on enhancing safety for all road users.
+Vision Zero was based on the Safe System Approach, which followed several guiding principles to provide a holistic safety strategy for all forms of transportation.
+It incorporated proactive, preventative improvements to roadway design and focused on enhancing safety for all road users.

-This coordinated planning effort will result in a comprehensive Safety Action Plan for Allegheny County.
+This collaborative planning process led to the creation of a detailed Safety Action Plan for Allegheny County.

 divider